ton-blockchain/docs/docs/func/statements.md

 ## Loops
 FunC supports `repeat`, `while` and `do { ... } until` loops. `for` loop is not supported.
 ### Repeat loop
-The syntax is a `repeat` keyword followed by an expression.
+The syntax is a `repeat` keyword followed by an expression of type `int`.
 Repeats the code for specified number of times.
 Examples:
 ```
 int x = 1;
 repeat(10) {